sprive/go_bcg_01_acey_ducey/README.md

 Just getting used to Go.
 When BASIC was a thing, this was the first code I ever typed in and debugged.
 So why not in Go?

-## Design Process

-Flowchart the logic using [mermaid-js](https://github.com/mermaid-js/mermaid).

-1. Review actual card game rules (found discrepencies vs the ruleset hosted by Bicycle Cards)
-1. Review code in the book
-1. Review other implementations: rando Github, the `coding-horror` repo, and forums.
-1. Flowchart original logic

-To study any of these BCG listings, it helps to annotate printed code, or flowchart it.
-The BASIC language variant used in the book did not support GOSUB, or even "THEN" and "ELSE".
-Their workaround was spaghetti GOTOs, sometimes statement cramming, which makes it harder to read.

 ## Game Logic (Approximate)

 This version follows the original book listing's logic and rules.
 Note that the book deviates